eosnewyork/EOSEasyContract/README.md

 Getting Started
 ------------

+#### 1. Get the software
-1. Download ( https://github.com/eosnewyork/EOSEasyContract/releases ) and decompress the software (in this example we'll decompress the .zip file to a folder c:\tools\EOSEasyContract)
+Download ( https://github.com/eosnewyork/EOSEasyContract/releases ) and decompress the software (in this example we'll decompress the .zip file to a folder c:\tools\EOSEasyContract)

-2. Initialize you environment
+#### 2. Initialize you environment

+This step added the exe folder to your PATH variable.
 ```
 # Your command prompt must have Admin rights as this will try to add a variable to your PATH
 > cd c:\tools\EOSEasyContract
 > EOSEasyContract.exe init windows
 ````

-2. Test docker and download missing images
+#### 3. Test docker and download missing images

 Before executing the following commands, ensure that you this following setting is set correctly in your docker settings.